AnanthSB/echartReactJs/README.md

-importatn:- hit npm install once you are done with taking the latest pull.
+important:- hit npm install once you are done with taking the latest pull.
 >>npm install